besttime-app/BestTime-Documentation/source/includes/_forecastliveendpoints.md

    Forecasted busyness for this hour, based on the weekly forecast.
 Ranging from `0` to `100`.
   &nbsp;
  - analysis.**venue_live_busyness** `int`
    Live busyness at the venue for current, based on the weekly forecast.
-Ranging from `0` to '1000'.
+Ranging from `0` to `200` percent.
    In most cases the live percentage will be 100% or lower.
 However if the value is above 100% it means it is more busy than the highest forecasted peak of the week.
+E.g. 200% meaning it is two times more busy than the normal forecasted peak of the week.
   &nbsp;
  - analysis.**venue_live_busyness_available** `bool`
    Indicates if there is live data available for this venue at this moment.